jetchegaray/design_patterns/README.md

   - composites can also be collection of composites

 ## Messaging pattern
+  ### Request-reply
 It is for one way communication using standars such as https, websockets, main & child processes , it uses an identifier for each request the correlation id, it should sent it back within the reply . it could be sent as a header X-Correlation-ID or in the message payload.
 It is a way to differenciate clients
   - it is a one-way messaging pattern
   - in the example the client sends a "request" message to the server, which reponse back with a "reply".
   - this pattern involves the use of a unique correlation id for every request